MarkLodato/marklodato.github.com/_posts/2009-10-03-executable-shared-libraries.md

 foo(13)
 {% endhighlight %}

+### Manual Method ###

-The rest is the stupid way I did it before, mainly for historical interest.
+The rest of this post describes the stupid way I did it before, mainly for historical interest.

 Run `gcc '-###'` to find out what command it *would* have run.